Froglodyte/TycheOS/readme.md

 # TycheOS
-A lightweight kernel and OS developed in C for CoC's Project X Mentorship Ptogram @ VJTI, Mumbai. \[WIP]
+A lightweight kernel and OS developed in C for CoC's Project X Mentorship Program @ VJTI, Mumbai. \[WIP]